kukulaka/air-quality/README.md

 ### Air Quality API
 Air Quality location data - to get the air quality values the endpoint `/v2/latest` was used.
 To get city data `/v2/cities`.
 Parameters to reduce the response size were used included country code and city names.
 The endpoint `/v2/latest` is called every time a new city was selected. but in some scenarios, it might be better do one call with all the selected cities.

 This endpoint has multiple locations per city, but the mockup pdf only requires one location to be shown per city.
-Therefore, the first item in the locations array was chosen for ease.
+Therefore, the first item in the locations array that matches the city was chosen for ease.
 If there was more time, there could be multiple cards per city in a parent div (box or similar) and these could be compared against all the locations in another city.
 ## Done
 - [x] Chakra UI install and basic theme
 - [x] Basic tests for checking Home and App component render ok